-Participating clinical research sites submitted electronic health record data for 70 subjects.
-Three sites provided 20 subjects each, and 2 sites provided 5 subjects each.
-All subjects had been screened and consented into various trials between January 1, 2020 through December 31, 2021 at the solicited sites.
-Subjects were included provided that, in the course of a subject’s screening, the CR site had obtained an up-to-date medical record (e.g. medical progress notes, patient portal documentation) which included medical problems and medication history.
+Participating clinical research sites submitted EHR data for 70 subjects.
+Three sites provided 20 subjects each, and two sites provided 5 subjects each.
+All subjects had been screened and consented into various trials between January 1, 2020 and December 31, 2021 at the solicited sites.
+Subjects were included provided that, in the course of a subject’s screening, the CR site had obtained an up-to-date medical record (eg, medical progress notes, patient portal documentation) that included medical problems and medication history.
 Medical history must have been documented in either CRIO eSource or, for visits completed outside the system, in uploaded copies of paper source.

 The subjects’ medication history and medical problem list were extracted and reviewed.
 For each subject, we printed out their screening visit eSource data and EHR data from CRIO to present as paired documents to the medical reviewer, who was a family medicine nurse practitioner.
-In order to ensure confidentiality of the subjects, site staff redacted any PHI (private health information) within the EHR dataset before submission to the medical reviewer.
+To ensure confidentiality of the subjects, site staff redacted any private health information (PHI) within the EHR dataset before submission to the medical reviewer.

-Additionally, eSource data utilized in this study only referred to subjects by the subject ID assigned by the site during enrollment.
+Additionally, the eSource data utilized in this study only referred to subjects by the subject ID assigned by the site during enrollment.

-Given that the source data is considered the “source of objective truth” for clinical trials, we assumed that the eSource served as the true record in our comparisons of EHR vs. eSource.
+Given that the source data is considered the “source of objective truth” for clinical trials, we assumed that the eSource served as the true record in our comparisons of EHR versus eSource.
 Records were therefore deemed incomplete, irrelevant, and/or inaccurate when comparing EHR to eSource.
-The medical reviewer analyzed each medication and each medical problem in the EHR and denoted them as “in source” (indicating complete conformity between EHR and eSource), “not in source”, or “modified to source” (indicating modification of any kind between EHR and eSource).
-Next, the medical reviewer analyzed the eSource medication list for that subject’s screening visit to find medications and medical problems which were “not in EHR”.
+The medical reviewer analyzed each medication and each medical problem in the EHR and denoted them as “in source” (indicating complete conformity between EHR and eSource), “not in source”, or “modified to source” (indicating modification of any kind between the EHR and eSource).
+Next, the medical reviewer analyzed the eSource medication list for that subject’s screening visit to find medications and medical problems that were “not in EHR”.

 Finally, the medical reviewer categorized each record as “concordant”, “incomplete”, “irrelevant”, or “inaccurate”.
-The medical reviewer was educated about the research agenda and trained on discerning the criteria as defined below.
-After the medical reviewer completed review, the physician supervisor evaluated and revised the categorizations as needed to ensure validity.
+The medical reviewer was educated about the research agenda and was trained in discerning the criteria as defined below.
+After the medical reviewer completed their review, the physician supervisor evaluated and revised the categorizations as needed to ensure validity.

 Agreement between the two reviewers was required before proceeding with mapping of the data.
 A summary of the definitions used by the medical reviewer and physician supervisor is provided in Table 2.

-Medication History:
+Medication History

 Upon comparing medication history records in the EHR and eSource, the medical reviewer categorized each record as concordant, incomplete, irrelevant, or inaccurate.
 A concordant record was a medication that was listed in both the EHR and eSource.
 Under the discretion of the medical reviewer, concordant records included records that were deemed “modified to source” as long as the medication was listed in the same dosage, formulation, and start/end date.
-Spelling errors and conversions of medication names (e.g. from brand name to generics or vice versa) were denoted as “modified in source” but not considered discordant.
+Spelling errors and conversions of medication names (eg, from brand name to generics or vice versa) were denoted as “modified in source” but not considered discordant.
 The definition used for an incomplete record was a single medication not listed in the EHR that was listed in the eSource.
-An irrelevant record was a single medication listed in the EHR which was not listed in the eSource and deemed immaterial for the trial (e.g. the medication listed was a duplicate, the subject did not report taking the medication at screening, or the medication was completely irrelevant to study parameters).
-Finally, the definition used for an inaccurate record was one that included errors that compromised the veracity of data (e.g. incorrect dosing, start/end date).
+An irrelevant record was a single medication listed in the EHR that was not listed in the eSource and so was deemed immaterial for the trial (eg, the medication listed was a duplicate, the subject did not report taking the medication at screening, or the medication was completely irrelevant to study parameters).
+Finally, the definition used for an inaccurate record was one that included errors that compromised the veracity of data (eg, incorrect dosing, start/end date).

-Medical Problem Lists:
+Medical Problem Lists